KristofarStavrev/data-prep-case-study/README.md

-# University Data Preparation Case Study
+# Data Preparation Case Study

 ## Project Description

-University case study for a private company
+The idea for the project originates from an university class case study given by a private wealth managemen company.
+The main goal was to extract and visualize insights from raw data provided by the company using data processing techniques and following the CRISP-DM methodology